-Description of the training programme and learning methods of the Master's Degree in Philosophy of the contemporary world
+Description of the training programme and learning methods of the Bachelor's Degree in Philosophy

 The course activities provided for over the course of the academic year are divided into two semesters of approximately 14 weeks each.
 The didactic formats provided for may include lectures, seminars, workshops and/or library activities, internships and IT exercises.
-A course may also be divided into multiple modules of different lengths, with the assignment of a different number of corresponding credits.
-Courses of any type and duration may be single-subject or modular; in the latter case they will be held by multiple lecturers, under the responsibility of a course coordinator.
 For particular requirements, some lessons or seminars inside the course programme may be held in European Community languages other than Italian; this will be indicated in the annual course programmes.

-As regards the "additional" learning activities, defined in accordance with the requirements of article 10(5)(d) of the Italian Ministerial Decree 270/2004, the 6 credits can be acquired by carrying out a placement with public institutions and companies with which the University has agreements in place.
+As regards the "additional" learning activities, defined in accordance with the requirements of article 10 (5) (d) of the Italian Ministerial Decree 270/2004, the 6 credits can be acquired by carrying out a placement with public institutions and companies with which the University has agreements in place.
 Students who do not undertake a placement may obtain ECTS credits through the acquisition of basic computer skills (3 credits) and attendance of advanced cultural courses organised from year to year by the Faculty or by other scientific bodies of national importance, as assessed by the Faculty (3 or 6 credits).
 Students can also earn 3 credits for additional learning activities by participating in individual seminars or cycles of seminars organised by the Faculty.
 Participation in each seminar makes it possible to obtain 0.10 credits, subject to certification by the Chair.
 Three credits are awarded for a cycle of seminars.